damiancipolat/Heavy_process_nodejs/README.md

 # Heavy_process_nodejs
  Examples of how to handle heavy calculation operations using nodejs.
-I show you some ways to solve it
+I show you some ways to solve it.

+ This repo is a work in progress..